jbuerkle/WoWsRibbonBingo/README.md

   must receive at least a 25% share of the total reward.
 The only exception are small rewards (1 sub cannot be split).
 - As the reward is paid in gift subs, all participating streamers **must** have a monetized stream on Twitch.

+## Optional challenge modifiers

+Before starting the challenge, participating streamers can pick from a list of challenge modifiers, which will make the challenge harder for them, but also yield a higher potential reward.
+Once the challenge has started, the choice of challenge modifiers is permanent, and cannot be changed until the end of the current challenge attempt.
+You can pick any combination of the following challenge modifiers (including none, or all of them):

+- Random ship restrictions: All participating streamers get random ship restrictions, as described in [the section below](#optional-ship-restrictions), in exchange for +50% additional rewards.
+- Increased difficulty: The point requirements for each level increase by 20%, in exchange for +25% additional rewards.
+- Double difficulty increase: The point requirements for each level increase by another 20%, in exchange for +25% additional rewards.
+Duo/trio streamer challenge only.
+- No help: Supporters cannot join your division, in exchange for +25% additional rewards.
+Solo streamer challenge only.
+- No giving up: You cannot end the challenge early, in exchange for +25% additional rewards.
+This does not affect your ability to pause the challenge.
+- No safety net: You do not gain any extra lives, in exchange for +75% additional rewards.

+Note:

+- All bonus rewards from challenge modifiers, as well as all point requirement increases of any type stack additively, **not** multiplicatively.
+- Any number higher than or equal to 0.5 subs will be rounded up to 1 sub, while any number lower than that will be rounded down to 0 subs.

 ## Optional ship restrictions

 At the start of every level, all participating streamers pick a positive integer (including 0), which corresponds to one